 Before you activate token authentication in Splunk Cloud, confirm that you have performed the following tasks:

-- Configure your Splunk Cloud instance to use a SAML identity provider (IdP) that supports Attribute Query Requests (AQR).
-Currently, Splunk supports using tokens in Splunk Cloud for the Microsoft Azure and Okta IdPs only.
+- Configure your Splunk Cloud Platform instance to use a SAML identity provider (IdP) that supports Attribute Query Requests (AQR).
+Currently, Splunk supports using tokens in Splunk Cloud Platform for the Microsoft Azure and Okta IdPs only.
 Those IdPs do not support AQR, but do have authentication extensions available.
-See Configure Splunk Cloud to use SAML for authentication tokens.
+See Configure Splunk Cloud Platform to use SAML for authentication tokens.

 Before activating token authentication in Splunk Enterprise, confirm that you have performed the following tasks: